legendarycode3/whitelist-smart-contract/README.md

 ## ** Usage Guide (How to use - When using Remix IDE)**

 ## Why This Matters (Whitelist Smart Contract)
-Whitelist Smart Contracts (or Allowlist Smart Contracts) in Web3 are critical because
+Whitelist Smart Contracts (or Allowlist Smart Contracts) in Web3 are critical because they reverse the "open by default" nature of public blockchains, enabling developers to

 ## Security Considerations